ARNOLDYONGO/Using-Linux-commands-to-manage-file-permissions/README.md

 I changed multiple permissions to match the level of authorization my organization wanted for files and directories in the **projects** directory.
 The first step was using ***ls -la*** to check the permissions for the directory.
 This informed my decisions in the following steps.
 I then used the ***chmod*** command multiple times to change the permissions on files and directories.

-Refer to file link: [Current file permissions](https://docs.google.com/document/d/11BOhE1g6YvFemT5ANsQoO2USuQvR8a9Wc0bKp3-6kuA/edit?tab=t.0#heading=h.dooa9fyvnog2)
+Ref 1 to file link: [Current file permissions](https://docs.google.com/document/d/11BOhE1g6YvFemT5ANsQoO2USuQvR8a9Wc0bKp3-6kuA/edit?tab=t.0#heading=h.dooa9fyvnog2)
+Ref 2 to link file: [Instructions for including Linux commands](https://docs.google.com/document/d/19JbIGtFBdPhJSFDybElhftjf-_Xb44lhWrcDFRNeAxo/edit?tab=t.0#heading=h.dooa9fyvnog2)